Troo | Blog & Resources

 Instead, it quietly drains away on the bill, often for years before anyone notices.

 The good news is yes.
-Surgeries can:
+Surgeries that are eligible can:

 It doesn’t require complex financial expertise, but it does need awareness and the right paperwork in place.